Clean Rivers Program

 The Lavaca Basin Steering Committee

 LNRA works with the Lavaca Basin Steering Committee to seek public input, disseminate water quality information, and set priorities for water quality monitoring in the Lavaca Basin.
 Membership in the Committee is open to staff from state and local governments, private landowners, representatives of industry and agriculture, and interested individuals.
-Anyone interested in participating as a member of the Steering Committee may contact the offices of LNRA and speak to General Manager, Patrick Brzozowski or Water Quality personnel, Sylvia Balentine or Chad Kinsfather.
+Anyone interested in participating as a member of the Steering Committee may contact the offices of LNRA and speak to General Manager, Patrick Brzozowski or Environmental Services Director, Chad Kinsfather.
 Meetings are held at LNRA headquarters--see map at right:

 Meetings are held annually each summer (usually in July) at LNRA facilities.
 Meeting notices are mailed out three weeks in advance to Committee members and are posted on the LNRA homepage.